-Christopher Bjorke is the news and business editor for the Grand Forks Herald.
+Christopher Bjorke is the content editor for the Grand Forks Herald.
 He first worked for the Herald in 1997 and most recently since 2011.
-His jobs at the Herald include covering local government, state politics, business and economics, and the health care industry.
+His jobs at the Herald have included covering local government, state politics, business and economics, and the health care industry.

 - Member for

 The president and CEO of Hugo's has received national recognition for her role leading the regional grocery chain.
 Kristi Magnuson Nelson was named woman of the year by the Women Grocers of America at a meeting of the National Grocers Association this month in Las Vegas.
 "This is big," said Hugo's Human Resources Jeff Westrem.
 "We're very proud of her and we believe she's very deserving of a prestigious award like this."

 THOMPSON, N.D.—The mayor of Thompson will leave office Oct.
 31, she told city officials in an email Thursday, citing a personal need to slow down.
 "Life it too short to sweat the small stuff, and therefore I choose to stop stressing," Mayor Karyn Hippen wrote to City Council members and city staff.
 Hippen told the Herald that after being in public office for 18 years, she wanted a break from the responsibilities.
 "The stress and the work involved have taken their toll," Hippen said.
 "It's mostly personal reasons that have prompted me to reduce stress in my life."